appacademy/prep-work/gear.md

 a lot of these bumps are smoothed by OS X.

 You don't have a lot of time to be sucked by these issues.
-If you're spending >$900 on a laptop, I strongly recommend you make in a MacBook Air.
+If you're spending ~$900 on a laptop, my very strong recommendation is to buy a MacBook Air in preference to Dell/Lenovo/etc.

 OTOH, **do not feel compelled to buy a new machine**.
 We are happy to support Ubuntu.
-New hardware is expensive, and Ubuntu will do absolutely everything you need.
+New hardware is expensive, and Ubuntu will do everything you need.
+It might just throw some quirks your way from time to time.

 ## SF: 802.11n